Cstannahill/schemantic/docs/PLUGINS.md

 # Plugin Development Guide

-This guide explains how to create custom plugins for Sync-Type to extend its functionality.
+This guide explains how to create custom plugins for Schemantic to extend its functionality.

 ## Plugin Overview

-Plugins in Sync-Type allow you to:
+Plugins in Schemantic allow you to:

 - Transform schemas before type generation
 - Modify generated types and API clients